tdulcet/Distributed-Computing-Scripts/README.md

                         dates for all assignments and exit.
   --upload-proofs       Report assignment results, upload all PRP proofs and
                         exit.
 Requires PrimeNet User ID.
-  --recover-all         Recover all assignments and exit.
-This will overwrite
+  --recover             Report assignment results, recover all assignments and
-                        any existing work files.
-Requires that the instance is registered with PrimeNet.
+                        exit.
+This will overwrite any existing work files.
+  --recover-all         The same as --recover, except for PrimeNet it will
+                        additionally recover expired assignments and for
+                        mersenne.ca it will recover all assignments for all systems/workers to the first worker.
+This will overwrite any existing work files.
   --register-exponents  Prompt for all parameters needed to register one or
                         more specific exponents and exit.
   --unreserve=EXPONENT  Unreserve the exponent and exit.
 Use this only if you
                         are sure you will not be finishing this exponent.
-                        Requires that the instance is registered with PrimeNet.
-  --unreserve-all       Unreserve all assignments and exit.
-Requires that the
+  --unreserve-all       Report assignment results, unreserve all assignments
-                        instance is registered with PrimeNet.
+                        and exit.
   --no-more-work        Prevent this program from getting new assignments and
                         exit.
   --resume-work         Resume getting new assignments after having previously
                         run the --no-more-work option and exit.
   --ping                Ping the PrimeNet server, show version information and
                         exit.
+  --no-color            Do not use color in output.
   --setup               Prompt for all the options that are needed to setup
                         this program and exit.